magnesiumlabs/lasco/docs/guide/flex-grow.md

 ### Extend your theme

 By default, the configuration provides a handful of general purpose `flex-grow` type utilities.
-You can easily filter the default scales using the Sass configuration.
+You can easily extend the default scales using the Sass configuration.

 ```scss